The EMD F9 was the builder's fifth entry in the series although it

 F9As and six F9Bs using them for decades until they were finally retired during

 the 1990s (thankfully, at least one of their F9s remains preserved).
+For more information regarding the F9 model please click here.

 Kansas City Southern FP9 #34 is seen here on display at Kansas City Union Station on January 15, 2005.